-Our success was achieved through the energy and support of many.
-Our customers continued to support and believe in us and our group mission during this year of turbulence.
 Our Renuka family tirelessly supported the Board in executing the strategies planned with great work ethic, commitment and loyalty.
-Furtherermore the strategic direction and guidance by the Board of Directors helped us to navigate and overcome all challengers during this period of extreme volatility.
-I also wish to thank all our shareholders for their confidence and trust and wish to assure you of our continued and improved performance in the years to come and it is our feverent hope that Sri Lanka emerges from this catastrophe and we, as a truly Sri Lankan conglomerate will contribute our utmost to build a better Sri Lanka.
+Furthermore more the strategic direction and guidance by the Board of Directors helped us to navigate and overcome all challengers during this period of extreme volatility.
+I also wish to thank all our shareholders for their confidence and trust and wish to assure you of our continued and improved performance in the years to come.